Brownies (Scouting)

-Brownies are the section in the Girl Guides (or in the United States, Girl Scouts) organization for girls aged seven years old to ten years old.
-Exact age limits are slightly different in each organization.
+Brownies are the section in the Girl Guides (or in the United States, Girl Scouts) organisation for girls (in some organisations, there are also boys) aged seven/eight years old to twelve years old, who are too young to be Girl Guides/Scouts and cannot make the Scout Promise.
+A participant in the programme is called a Brownie, and a group of Brownies is called a "Unit" while in the United States it's called a "Troop".

 History

-Brownies, originally called Rosebuds, were first organized by Lord Baden-Powell in 1914, to complete the range of age groups for girls in Scouting.
+Brownies, originally called Rosebuds, were first organised by Lord Baden-Powell in 1914 to complete the range of age groups for girls in Scouting.
 They were first run as the youngest group in the Guide Association by Agnes Baden-Powell, Lord Baden-Powell's younger sister.
-In 1918 his wife, Lady Olave Baden-Powell, took over the responsibility for the Girl Guides and thus for Brownies.
+In 1918, his wife, Lady Olave Baden-Powell, took over the responsibility for the Girl Guides and thus for Brownies.

-Originally the girls were called Rosebuds, but were renamed by Lord Baden-Powell after the girls had complained that they did not like their name.
+Originally, the girls were called Rosebuds, but were renamed by Lord Baden-Powell after they complained that they did not like their name.
 Their name comes from the story "The Brownies" by Juliana Horatia Ewing, written in 1870.
-In the story two children, Tommy and Betty, learn that children can be helpful brownies instead of being lazy boggarts.
+In the story, two children, Tommy and Betty, learn that children can be helpful brownies instead of being lazy boggarts.

-In November 2022, the Girl Guides in Canada announced by January 2023 they would rename this section of Guides, as it was deemed to be "a barrier to racialized girls and women" and to be more inclusive.
+In November 2022, the Girl Guides in Canada announced by January 2023 that they would rename this section of Guides, as it was deemed "a barrier to racialised girls and women" and to be more inclusive.
 In January 2023, the name Brownies was changed to Embers.

-Italian history
+Italy

-In Italy, the term was maintained and also extended to boys, coexisting with Wolf Cubs.
+In some scouting associations in Italy, the term was maintained and extended to boys, coexisting with Wolf Cubs.